Shortlisted for Chambers & Partners Professional Negligence Junior of the Year 2015 and 2017

 “Notable for having a very relaxed demeanour, that masks a ferocious intellect”, Alex is a strong, modern, commercial litigator known for leading and working well in large teams of litigators.
-He is recognised for providing clear advice and calm tactical guidance, and for setting and delivering strategic goals.
+He is recognised as “a super operator, who is very user friendly”, for providing clear advice and calm tactical guidance, and for setting and delivering strategic goals.
 Alex prides himself in developing strong working relationships and in quickly gaining the confidence of those instructing and working with him, including those from other jurisdictions.

 The breadth and strength of Alex’s practice and expertise is reflected in his ranking by Chambers & Partners and the Legal 500 in 2016 as a leading junior across four significant areas of work:

 Banking & Finance (Legal 500) and Financial Services (C&P)